dhruvp/atari-pong/Readme.md

 Here, we use OpenAi Gym to make our game environment and then call `env.reset()` to get our first input image.
 This will be an image of the game at the very beginning.

+Next, we set a bunch of hyperparameters based off of Andrej's blog post.

 ```python
     batch_size = 10
     gamma = 0.99 # discount factor for reward